gravitational/teleport/docs/4.3/enterprise/sso/ssh_okta.md

 * Only members of "DBA" group can SSH into machines running PostgreSQL.
 * Developers must never SSH into production servers.

-!!! warning "Version Warning":
+!!! warning "Version Warning"

     This guide requires a commercial edition of Teleport.
-The open source edition of Teleport only supports [Github](admin-guide.md#github-oauth-20) as an SSO provider.
+The open source edition of Teleport only supports [Github](../../admin-guide.md#github-oauth-20) as an SSO provider.

 ## Enable SAML Authentication